-A new study was published in the journal Radiology, giving post-traumatic stress disorder (PTSD) sufferers a new insight into the debilitating anxiety disorder.
+A new study was published in the journal Radiology, giving post-traumatic stress disorder (PTSD) sufferers a new insight into this debilitating anxiety disorder.

 According to researchers, after reviewing MRI scans they noticed how children with PTSD have brain disruptions in the neural networks.

 The China-based researchers utilized an MRI in order to observe brain structure in 24 pediatric patients suffering from PTSD, in addition to a control group of 23 with no prior history of PTSD.

 The reason for the PTSD in the 24 patients was one of the worst natural disasters in the Asian peninsula: the 2008 Sichuan earthquake.